TheSquiddyLink/OBS-EndScreen/README.md

 - `@keyframes slide` The animation for the slide
 - `@keyframes bounce` The animation for the bounce
-- `@keyframes slideH` The animation for horizontal slide
+- `@keyframes slideH` The animation for the horizontal slide